google-marketing-solutions/web-vitals-gtm-template/automation/README.md

 1. Fill in the _App name_, _User support email_, and _Developer contact
     information > Email address_ fields in the form.
-Click the **+ ADD DOMAIN** button and add `http://localhost:<PORT NUMBER>` replacing &lt;PORT NUMBER&gt; with the port you will run your webserver on locally (often 8000 or 8080).
-If you plan on serving the page on a public webserver, us the address of that webserver instead.
+Click the **+ ADD DOMAIN** button and add `http://localhost:<PORT NUMBER>` replacing &lt;PORT NUMBER&gt; with the port you will run your web server on locally (often 8000 or 8080).
+If you plan on serving the page on a public web server, us the address of that web server instead.
 1. Click the **Save and Continue** button and then, on the Scopes page, click **Save and Continue** again.